 This is the first reported Dusky Thrush for Sitka.
 In the region it looks like they have also been reported previously in Juneau and Petersburg.

-Hopefully this bird stick around for a little bit, but if not, it was a nice one to see on this crisp sunny day between extended periods of warmer and rainy weather.
+Hopefully this bird sticks around for a little bit, but if not, it was a nice one to see on this crisp sunny day between extended periods of warmer and rainy weather.

 Thanks to David K., Kitty L., and Connor G. for helping keep an eye on the bird for the hour we watched it (and helping many others to get a look at it).
 It was great to have so many folks, both birders and curious passers-by, get a good look at this bird (it helps when the vagrant shows up near a popular walking location).